EinsteinIsekai/Term-project/README.md

 Tetris Game:
-It is a java implementatino of Tetris Game.
+It is a java implementation of Tetris Game.
 Need java 11 to be installed.

 “Main.java” is the main class.